-Unlike some cities, Roanoke isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Roanoke are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roanoke is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Roanoke is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Roanoke who work in office and administrative support (12.31%), sales jobs (11.25%), and management occupations (8.45%).

-The education level of Roanoke citizens is a little higher than the average for US cities and towns: 23.42% of adults in Roanoke have at least a bachelor's degree.
+The citizens of Roanoke are slightly better educated than the national average of 21.84% for all cities and towns, with 23.42% of adults in Roanoke having a bachelor's degree or advanced degree.